thornjad/aero/README.md

 ### Custom theme with simplified mode line

 Aero replaces the default awful color scheme with the eponymous `aero-theme`, which pulls loose inspiration from the [Tao themes](https://github.com/11111000000/tao-theme-emacs) and colors inspired by northern Minnesota in Autumn.
-The theme package also contains `aero-dark`, which incorporates further inspiration from my own [ClearNight Retro](https://github.com/ClearNight/clearnight-retro-syntax) theme for [Atom](https://atom.io).
+The theme package also contains `aero-dark`, which incorporates further inspiration from my own [ClearNight Retro](https://github.com/ClearNight/clearnight-retro-syntax) theme for [Atom](https://atom.io) (may it rest in peace).

 With Aero, you'll also find a custom improved mode line which works with any theme (though it looks great with `aero-light` and `aero-dark`).
 Rather than getting cluttered with info from every mode under the sun, the Aero mode line displays the current editing mode, file status (changed, saved, locked), filename, file size, line number at point, progression through the file (percentage), the remote hostname (if using TRAMP) and the current major mode.